streamnative/pulsar-hub/connectors/google-pubsub-source/v2.8.1.30/google-pubsub-source.md

 | `pubsubSchemaEncoding` | String | false | "" (empty string) | The encoding of the schema.
 You must set the schema encoding when creating a schema for Google Cloud Pub/Sub topics.
 Currently, only the JSON format is supported.|
 | `pubsubSchemaDefinition` | String | false | "" (empty string) |  The definition of the schema.
 It is used to create a schema to or parse messages from Google Cloud Pub/Sub topics. |

-> **Note**
->
+{% callout title="Note" type="note" %}
-> The provided Google Cloud credentials must have permissions to access Google Cloud resources.
+The provided Google Cloud credentials must have permissions to access Google Cloud resources.
 To use the Google Cloud Pub/Sub source connector, ensure the Google Cloud credentials have the following permissions to Google Cloud Pub/Sub API:

->
-> - projects.subscriptions.get
+- projects.subscriptions.get
-> - projects.subscriptions.create
+- projects.subscriptions.create
-> - projects.subscriptions.pull
+- projects.subscriptions.pull
-> - projects.subscriptions.acknowledge
+- projects.subscriptions.acknowledge

->
-> For more information about Google Cloud Pub/Sub API permissions, see [Google Cloud Pub/Sub API permissions: Access control](https://cloud.google.com/pubsub/docs/access-control).
+For more information about Google Cloud Pub/Sub API permissions, see [Google Cloud Pub/Sub API permissions: Access control](https://cloud.google.com/pubsub/docs/access-control).
+{% /callout %}

 ## Work with Function Worker